Simba rebellion: Early rebel expansion, late 1963 – July 1964

 When the CIA learned of these attacks, it allied with the Anyanya.
 The Anyanya consequently helped the Western/Congolese air forces to locate Simba rebel camps and supply routes, and destroy them.
 In return, the Sudanese rebels were given weapons for their own war.
 Angered by the Soviet support for the insurgents, the Congolese government expelled the Soviet embassy's personnel from the country in July 1964; the Soviet leadership responded by increasing its aid for the Simbas.
 Meanwhile, the Simbas continued to advance.
 By late July 1964, the insurgents controlled about half of the Congo.
-Utterly demoralized by repeated defeats, many ANC soldiers believed that the Simba rebels had become invincible thanks to magical rituals performed by insurgent shamans.
+Utterly demoralized by repeated defeats, many ANC soldiers believed that the Simba rebels had become invincible thanks to magical rituals performed by insurgent shamans such as the Mama Onema.
 Amid these rebel successes, the United States government pressured President Kasa-Vubu to dismiss Prime Minister Cyrille Adoula, and install a new government led by Moïse Tshombe.
 The U.S. and Belgian leadership believed that Tshombe was supportive of their interests as well as a more effective leader, thereby being the ideal person to lead the Congo in the conflict against the Simba rebels.
+Tshombe had previously led the failed separatist State of Katanga which had received significant backing from the Belgian government.
 With few options left, Kasa-Vubu agreed and Tshombe returned from exile as the new prime minister on 30 July 1964.

+The State Department in the United States regarded the Congo as a "pivot point" located perfectly between the now White-ruled southern Africa and the newly independent states towards the north.
+The United States consistently sought to maintain a pro-Western government in Léopoldville capable of securing the country's vast mineral wealth.
+The lead decision makers in Washington and Brussels acknowledged in private that the Simba rebel leaders were not associated with communism.
+Despite this, they viewed the Simbas as a threat to their strategic interest, motivating to increasingly intervene.
+Officially, the United States and Belgium justified their involvement by framing the Simba rebellion as Soviet- or Chinese-directed Communist insurgency.